Resourcely-Inc/terraform-provider-resourcely/docs/data-sources/blueprint.md

 description: |-
  A blueprint is a configuration template used to provision cloud infrastructure resources.
 Blueprints allow you to:
  Define which options are available for properties of your resource(s).Apply gaurdrails to your resource(s) to prevent misconfiguration.Define what information to collect from your developers before provisioning the resource.
- One a blueprint is configured and published, it becomes available for use in your Resourcely service catalog.
+ Once a blueprint is configured and published, it becomes available for use in your Resourcely service catalog.
  The template is specified using Resourcely's TFT templating language.
 See the Authoring Your Own Blueprints https://docs.resourcely.io/build/setting-up-blueprints/authoring-your-own-blueprints docs for details about TFT.
 The Resourcely Foundry https://portal.resourcely.io/foundry?mode=blueprint provides an IDE to assist with authoring the template.
 ---